 3. in step 13) the initial INVITE request is sent to the user B(UA-B) along with data channel media due to normal communication procedures;

 4. in step 15) to step 17) on reception of the 486 (Busy Here) response for the initial INVITE request, in the IMS AS, CFB service condition is satisfied based on the diverting user B(UA-B) subscription data.
 Procedures for CFB are executed.
-The IMS AS notifies session reject event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to the MRF to release the allocated data channel media resources for this SIP Session.
+The IMS AS notifies session reject event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to the MF to release the allocated data channel media resources for this SIP Session.
 The IMS AS notifies the DCSF about the DC media release as part of the media instruction response;

 5. in step 19) the IMS AS sends SIP INVITE request with data channel media towards the diverted-to-user C(UA-C);